Zak-Taylor12/ad-tech-warehouse/README.md

 Win rate, bid price vs. win price, CPM by audience segment.

-*Honest caveat: CPM is basically flat across segments because audience segment was never tied to price in the generator, it's random.
+*To note: CPM is basically flat across segments because audience segment was never tied to price in the generator, it's random.
 With real correlation, this chart would be a genuine tool for spotting overpriced segments.
-The bid/win relationship is also unusually clean and linear, since win price here is just `bid_price × random(0.7–0.98)`, real auction data would show more noise.*
+The bid/win relationship is also clean and linear, since win price here is just `bid_price × random(0.7–0.98)`, real auction data would show more noise.*

 ![Pricing & Bidding Efficiency](./superset%20screenshots/dashboard-3-pricing-efficiency.png)